GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 has been a long standing issue.
-Diamond dependencies are a common problem where a package or application has dependencies that are, themselves, dependant on incompatible versions of shared packages. has been a long standing issue.
-Diamond dependency (aka dependency hell) is a common problem that a package’s dependencies depend on different and incompatible versions of the shared packages.
+Diamond dependencies are a common problem where a package or application has dependencies that are, themselves, dependant on incompatible versions of shared packages.

 .. _Python Package Index (PyPI): https://pypi.org/